TRoboto/Maha/README.md

 Maha is a text processing library specially developed to deal with Arabic text.
 The beta version can be used to clean and parse text, files, and folders with or without streaming capability.

+If you need help or want to discuss topics related to Maha, feel free to reach out to our [Discord](https://discord.gg/WdNCU6yG) server.
+If you would like to submit a bug report or feature request, please open an issue.

 ## Table of Content

 - [Installation](#installation)